 - Reference Portfolio – Contain a list of instruments and associated weights as percentages, as opposed to transactions, and are designed to represent entities such as indices.

-All portfolios are comprised of:
+All portfolios consist of:

 - Details - which represent the economically impacting settings e.g. the base currency